16pj/Expenseapp/updates.md

 Spree is the name of the App
-Spree now has a SNAP mode, which saves the last retrieved list Spree needs work on security of password, operations and refinemet in code
+Spree now has a SNAP mode, which saves the last retrieved list Spree now has edit option and monthly totals along with option to add more details Spree needs work on security of password, operations and refinemet in code